scholtz/dotnet-algorand-sdk/README.md

 # WARNING - Current documentation is out of date.

-A project to update this repo to bring it in line with Algorand's strategy for maintaining core SDKs is about to commence.
+A project to update this repo to bring it in line with Algorand's strategy for maintaining core SDKs will commence in April 2022.

 Documentation will be updated as part of that.

-Please see the sdk-examples V2 folder for new usage.
+**IMPORTANT: Please see the sdk-examples V2 folder for new usage.**

+**INSTALLATION** : The new NUGET location is https://www.nuget.org/packages/Algorand2/

 # Dotnet Algorand SDK